 How to Use the Kano Model for Feature Prioritization

-The Kano Model is a valuable tool for product managers.
+The Kano Model is a valuable tool for product managers and entrepreneurs.
 Used properly, it can help you identify your product’s unique value proposition and help you prioritize which features to build first.

 In this article, I’ll cover:

 - When should it be used for prioritization?